 }

 The G key stands for Generic.
-Currently all sensor values are generic and non encrypted.
+Currently all sensor values are generic and non-encrypted.
 Future extensions of the protocol might add P for Private and define some encryption scheme.

 First 0 in sensor values tuples stand for the channel number.
 All sensors are required to be "emitted" in channel 0.
 Future extensions of the protocol might define a way for the users to define extra "mapping" for sensors to channels that will be added to the status after the values from channel 0.
 This will allow for easy reconfiguration of peer to peer network.
 For example a multi zone alarm system can be configured to react based on channel number activity and not to have to explicit list every sensor on every siren.
 Currently the first position in the sensor value tuple is reserved and should be 0.